 Updated daily

-No-fee, rewards, and online checking from the top U.S. banks and neobanks — FDIC-insured and updated regularly.
+No-fee, rewards, second chance, and online checking from the top U.S. banks and neobanks — FDIC-insured and refreshed weekly.

-Your checking account is your day-to-day financial hub.
-The best ones in 2026 charge zero monthly fees, reimburse out-of-network ATM withdrawals, pay early direct deposit up to two days ahead of payday, and pair a strong mobile app with FDIC insurance up to $250,000 per depositor.
+Your checking account is the operating system of your money.
+The best accounts in 2026 charge zero monthly fees, reimburse out-of-network ATM withdrawals, deliver early direct deposit up to two days before payday, and pair a top-rated mobile app with FDIC insurance up to $250,000 per depositor.
+Below we break every major category — including no-fee, rewards, second chance, and student checking — so you can pick the right account in under five minutes.

 Find your best checking account